What is Automated Trading Software?

 After you select a pair and direction, choose the bot strategy between Grid (separate Take Profit orders) and DCA (one Take Profit order).
 All is left to do is specify the volume of the orders, how much profit you want to make in percentage and the distance between two orders in percentage as well.

 You’re ready to launch your first bot!
 In case you have any questions left, make sure to check out TradeSanta youtube channel, where you can find videos about automated trading and TradeSanta crypto bots and tools.
+You can also check out Bitcoin Start to get started with trading cryptocurrencies.

 We know that starting to trade cryptocurrency sometimes may be a bit confusing.
 We are ready to answer your questions or solve your problems 24/7.
 Contact us by email [email protected] or via Telegram anytime.